ThinkWard-Ltd/edg-bridge/readme.md

 Complete setting up the relayer config using setup relayer section and run ```yarn install-service```.

 ## Mintable Token deployment
-1. To deploy a mintable token on the destination side of the bridge, create a file called ```factory``` and set the following variables in it
+1. To deploy a mintable token on the destination side of the bridge, create a file called ```factory``` and copy and update the following variables in it
 ```bash
 RPC_URL=
 CHAIN_ID=